kitman20022002/front-end/front-end/react/react-fragments.md

 glossary,react,front-end

 ## Definition
-- A element lets you group list of children without adding extra nodes to the DOM
+- A element that was design to lets you group list of children without adding extra nodes to the DOM

-### Usuage
+## Usage

 Create React Fragments
 - Needed to use this if you need a key=""